Sales cycle management practices

 2. Making contact

 Once you’ve created a prospect list, establish contact with them in a way that builds a relationship.
-Don’t scare them with a sales pitch right off the bat.
+Build rapport gradually by starting with a conversation about their needs and pain points.
 Instead, ease your way into a conversation about their needs and pain points.
-That way, even if the prospect isn’t ready for the sale, they’ll remember your product when they need it.
+Build the relationship now so when they're ready to buy, you're already top of mind.

 Best practices: